-Submission deadline for the award to be presented in St. Louis at the 2014 Annual Meeting is June 1, 2013.
+Submission deadline for the award to be presented at the Annual Meeting is July 15.

 Who May Enter?

 Any person having completed a doctoral dissertation at an accredited college or university within the past two years.

 Criteria for Applicants:

 The dissertation must be directly related to teacher education.

 Authors need not be active members of ATE.

 The research reported must have been completed within the past two years previous to this submission.

 Entries must include name, title, institution, mailing address (including summer address if different), telephone number, fax number, and e-mail address.

 Entries must include a separate letter of support from the director of the dissertation that clearly states completion of the doctoral degree prior to May 15 of the submission year.